 How it is done

-Under general anaesthesia, the abdomen is distended with gas and robotic and assistant ports inserted under direct vision.
+Under general anaesthesia, the abdomen is distended with gas and the robotic ports inserted under direct vision.
 A total of 6 incisions are made.
-The patient is then placed in a steep head-down position and the robot docked in between the legs.
-The bladder is taken down to expose the prostate.
+The patient is then placed in a steep head-down position (about 30 degrees) and the robot docked in between the legs.
+The bladder is first taken down to expose the prostate.
 The prostate gland is detached from the bladder together with its vas and seminal vesicles.
 The nerves for erection are spared where possible.
+Finally, the prostate is detached from the urethra without damaging the sphincter muscles.
 The bladder is then re-joined to the urethra in a watertight fashion over a catheter.
 The prostate is put in a plastic bag and retrieved from the umbilical incision.
 The surgery takes between 2 to 3 hours.
 Hospital stay is 3 days on average.

-The bladder is re-joined to the urethra after the prostate is removed
+Bladder re-joined to the urethra after prostate is removed

-The catheter is removed 1 week later in the clinic, provided the urine is clear yellow.
-There is no need to do a cystogram xray to confirm water-tight healing of the bladder and urethra unless the urine is still bloody.
+The catheter is removed 1 week later in the clinic as long as the urine is clear yellow.
+There is no need for a cystogram xray to confirm if there is any leak.

-Dr Chin doing robotic prostatectomy on the da Vinci S robot
+Dr Chin doing robotic prostatectomy on the da Vinci Std robot

 - urine leak.
 This occurs if the bladder-urethra stitching is not water-tight